jujumilk3/ezmcp/README.md

-# EzMCP
+# ezmcp

 A FastAPI-style framework for using MCP (Model Context Protocol) with Server-Sent Events (SSE).

 ## Overview

-EzMCP is a lightweight framework that makes it easy to create MCP-compatible servers using a FastAPI-like syntax.
+ezmcp is a lightweight framework that makes it easy to create MCP-compatible servers using a FastAPI-like syntax.
 It provides a simple decorator-based API for defining tools that can be called by MCP clients.

 ## Features